Metro drivers reject 15% pay rise and threaten strike action as unions call for pay equality with mainline train drivers

 The organisation which owns and manages the Metro system has said it is “astonished” drivers in two unions have decided to shun a 15% pay rise offer.

-Nexus has said its offer to the workers covering the Tyne and Wear service has been turned down by drivers who are in the RMT and ASLEF unions.
+Nexus has said its offer to the workers covering the Tyne and Wear service which would see them earn £46,000 a year has been turned down by drivers who are in the RMT and ASLEF unions.

 However, Aslef has said its 50-strong members working for the Metro are calling for the same level of pay they could get for another operator and are considering withdrawing overtime working as a result of the issues.